learnersm/HingeAutomation/README.md

 Automated interaction system for the Hinge dating app using scrcpy device mirroring.

+## ⚠️ IMPORTANT LEGAL & ETHICAL DISCLAIMERS

+### 🚫 Legal Disclaimer
+**This software is provided for educational and research purposes only.** The author is not responsible for any misuse, violations of terms of service, account suspensions, bans, or any other consequences arising from the use of this software.

+**POTENTIAL VIOLATION OF TERMS OF SERVICE:** Using automation tools with dating apps may violate Hinge's Terms of Service, Community Guidelines, and/or other applicable platform policies.
+Users are solely responsible for ensuring their usage complies with all applicable laws, regulations, and platform terms.
+The author explicitly disclaims any liability for violations or consequences resulting from use of this software.

+### 🤖 Ethical Usage Guidelines
+- **Respect Consent & Privacy:** Do not use this tool to harass, spam, or disrespect other users
+- **Human-like Behavior:** Avoid excessive automation that could be detected as non-human activity
+- **Rate Limiting:** Respect daily profile limits and platform-imposed restrictions
+- **No Discrimination:** Ensure AI-generated content does not promote bias, harassment, or inappropriate behavior
+- **Responsible AI Use:** Monitor and verify AI-generated comments before they are sent

+### 🔒 Privacy & Security Notices
+- **Local Processing Only:** All AI analysis and processing occurs locally on your device using Ollama
+- **No Data Collection:** This software does not collect, transmit, or store personal data from profiles
+- **Screenshot Security:** Profile screenshots are temporarily stored locally and automatically cleaned up
+- **Device Security:** Ensure your Android device and USB connection are secure
+- **Account Safety:** Using automation increases risk of account detection and suspension

+### ⚠️ Safety Warnings
+- **Account Risk:** Hinge may suspend or ban accounts detected using automation
+- **Legal Compliance:** Ensure compliance with local laws regarding automation and data processing
+- **No Warranty:** This software is provided "AS IS" without any warranties
+- **Use at Your Own Risk:** The author is not liable for any damages or losses incurred

 ## Features

 - Automated profile browsing and rating